 Our efforst to Save the Saddest Bears now aims to initiate a ban on the private keeping of bears in Albania.

-5 years BEAR SANCTUARY Prishtina
+Fifth anniversary of BEAR SANCTUARY Prishtina

 Note: Any advertisements that may appear during the viewing of this video are unrelated to FOUR PAWS.
 We assume no liability for this content.